Raising Your Documentation Team’s Visibility

 by Whitney Potsus

-A documentation department can be a key factor to a company’s success.
-In many cases, documentation departments do not hold top status within the organization because they are not looked upon as contributors to the company’s bottom line (profitability).
-This article talks about raising the visibility of your documentation group so that it and its team members will enjoy better recognition, may be offered interesting opportunities to contribute in other ares of the organization and perhaps even survive longer if budget cuts occur.
+Editor’s Notes: A documentation team can be a key factor to a company’s success.
+In many cases, documentation teams departments do not hold top status within the organization because they are not looked upon as contributors to the company’s bottom line (profitability).
+This article talks about raising the visibility of your documentation team so that it and its members will enjoy better recognition, may be offered interesting opportunities to contribute in other ares of the organization and perhaps even survive longer if budget cuts occur.

 Whether the documentation department has a staff of one or a team of 12, visibility within the company is a frequent concern.
 The reasons for this concern range from personal to professional.
 You want to be remembered when promotions and bonuses are handed out.
 You want new challenges to add diversity to your workload, and new projects to add skills to your resume.
 You want to defend your turf against budget cuts and layoffs during lean economic times.
 And you want to be more than an afterthought that lives in the back 40 of the cubicle farm.